-Parenting a teenager can be hard work, and it’s as important to take good care of yourself now as it was when your child was younger.
-Looking after your physical and mental wellbeing can help you stay calm and consistent, and deal better with any stress and conflict that comes up.
+Parenting teenagers can be hard work, and it’s just as important to take good care of yourself now as it was when your child was younger.
+Looking after your physical and mental wellbeing can help you stay calm and consistent, and deal better with any stress and conflict that come up.

 You might be finding that juggling your child’s needs with your work and other commitments is leaving you with little time to yourself.
 Here are some suggestions for clearing time in a busy family schedule.

-If you can, sit down with your partner to talk about how the household work can be managed between you and your children.
+If you have a partner, talk together about how the household work can be managed between you and your children.
 You might look at giving your children more responsibility for jobs around the house.

 Negotiating with your child about chores might help break down any resistance she has to the idea.
 For example, you could allow her to pick one or two chores she wouldn’t mind doing.
 There are a couple of benefits here: jobs get shared around more, and your child gets some practice for independent living.
 For example, she might be interested in learning to cook simple meals or wash and iron clothes.